Board of Trustees

 Beverley Diamond is the current president of the Society for Ethnomusicology and the Canada Research Chair in Ethnomusicology at Memorial University of Newfoundland where she established and directs the Research Centre for the Study of Music, Media, and Place (MMaP).
 The MMaP Centre works as an intermediary between university researchers and communities, often undertaking collaborative research production projects.
 She is the author of Aboriginal Music in Contemporary Canada: Echoes and Exchanges (2012), Native American Music in Eastern North America (2008), and Music and Gender (2000) among other publications.

-Judith McCulloh, who earned her PhD from Indiana University, is Editor Emerita, University of Illinois Press.
+Judith McCulloh (1935-2014), who earned her PhD from Indiana University, was Editor Emerita, University of Illinois Press.
 Retiring in 2007 as Assistant Director and Executive Editor, she served as general editor of the Press's ongoing series Music in American Life, publishing some 130 titles, and two new series, American Composers and Women Composers.
 She also created the sixteen-volume series Folklore and Society.

 She served on the Board of Trustees of the American Folklife Center at the Library of Congress from 1986 to 2004; and as trustee emerita since 2004.
 In 2010, McCulloh received the NEA Bess Lomax Hawes National Heritage Fellowship.